-There has been a growing interest in sound symbolic patterns in natural languages, in which some sounds are associated with particular meanings.
-A previous corpus-based research identified some specific sound symbolic relationships in Pokémon naming patterns in Japanese (Anonymous, 2016).
-One of the main findings was that the names of Pokémon characters are more likely to contain voiced obstruents and are longer in terms of mora counts, when the Pokémon characters undergo evolution (e.g. nyoromo \rightarrow nyorozo; poppo \rightarrow pijotto).
+Abstract: There has been a growing interest in sound symbolic patterns in natural languages, in which some sounds are associated with particular meanings.
+Previous corpus-based research identified some specific sound symbolic relationships in Pokémon naming patterns in Japanese (Kawahara et al. 2018b).
+One of the main findings was that the names of Pokémon characters are more likely to contain voiced obstruents, and are longer in terms of mora count, when the Pokémon characters undergo evolution (e.g. nyoromo \rightarrow nyorozo; poppo \rightarrow pijotto).
 The current study reports three experiments that test whether (i) these patterns are productive in the minds of general Japanese speakers, and whether (ii) the same tendency holds with English speakers.
 The results show that the effect of phonological length was clearly observed both with Japanese and English speakers; the effects of voiced obstruents were observed clearly with Japanese speakers, but less clearly with English speakers.
-Along the way, we address other general issues related to sound symbolism: (iii) to what extent the sound symbolic effects identified in Anonymous (2016) rely on familiarity with Pokémon, and (iv) whether word-initial segments invoke stronger images than word-internal segments.
+Along the way, we address other general issues related to sound symbolism: (iii) to what extent the sound symbolic effects identified in Kawahara et al. (2018b) rely on familiarity with Pokémon, and (iv) whether word-initial segments invoke stronger images than word-internal segments.
 In addition to its research value, we emphasize that this general project on Pokémon names can be useful for undergraduate phonetics education.